Pure Organic Extra Virgin Olive Oil Castile Soap

 Our Pure line is intended to be just that, Pure and simple.
 Here at Spero Soaps we love working with a variety of oils, essential oils, clays, salts and botanicals.
 But more isn’t always better.
 Sometimes, for some skin, less is more.

 Did that catch your eye?
 I love the large, soft, fluffy lather of our soaps!
 It’s honestly one of the joys of the job to me.
 So, when I read that Castile Soap had little lather I almost didn’t even want to make it.
-You see, it’s the Coconut and Palm oils that give the big bubbles?.
+You see, it’s the Coconut and Palm oils that give the big bubbles.
 The Olive Oil lends the creamy moisture to soap.
 But I persevered anyway, and I’m thankful I did.
 The lather is definitely NOT the same as our other soaps!
 But it is soft and creamy.
 While it is important to let all soap dry out between uses, it is especially important for this soap!
-Unlike our other soaps, soap will become quite sticky if you don’t.
+Unlike our other soaps, this soap will become quite sticky if you don’t.
+(All natural soaps can become soft, so allow to dry between uses.)

 Now, if you actually read all the way through this page you are first of all, a trooper (I had fun writing it, and I hope you had fun reading it.), and secondly, a winner.
 Write in your order note box at checkout “I read it all!
 I want my free bar.”
 We will include an extra free full size soap of our choosing for you!
 Now, no cheating, if you didn’t read the page, but just landed on this, go back and read the page for the free soap.